Beyond the Metropolis: Recognizing the Value of a Smart Rural Europe

 Megacities like Paris, London and New York capture smart city headlines in recent years, mainly because they are centers of economic, technological and innovative power.
 While small communities and smart villages in peripheral areas receive less attention, they offer value through innovation in biodiversity, climate resilience,...

-Beyond Innovation Districts: Why Peripheral Communities Matter, by Jon Glasco
+Beyond Innovation Districts: Why Peripheral Communities Matter

 How and where can cities accelerate innovation as an economic development strategy?
 In recent decades, many urban leaders attempted to answer this question through investments in innovation districts.
 “More than 80 innovation districts have been identified in cities across the globe,” according to Carla M. Kayanan, a researcher at...